SONGS-TOOLS/songs-protocol/docs/README.md

 Welcome to the SONGS Protocol documentation.
 This directory contains comprehensive technical and economic analysis of the protocol, including the complete whitepaper and supporting documentation.

+> **⚠️ Work In Progress (WIP)**: The whitepaper is currently under active development.
+Content may change, and some sections may be incomplete or subject to revision.
+Feedback and contributions are welcome.

 ## 📚 Documentation Structure

 ### Whitepaper

 The **Permanent Digital Music Infrastructure: A Technical and Economic Analysis** whitepaper is available in two formats:

+> **Status**: Work In Progress (WIP) - Working Draft v1.1

 #### 📖 Modular Version (Recommended)
 The whitepaper has been split into **18 modular sections** for easier navigation and reference: